GitbyShantanu/Project-CSTL/README.md

-# 🌟 Generic Data Structure Library in C++ 🌟
+# 🌟 Customized Standard Template Library in C++ 🌟

-Welcome to the **Generic Data Structure Library**!
+Welcome to the **Customized Standard Template Library**!
 This repository contains *generic* implementations of various linear data structures in C++ with custom functionalities to support all primitive data types.

 ## Overview
 The following data structures are included in this library: